rhit-seilerar/exert-capstone/test.md

 5. Snapshots will error, but otherwise the container will open and close as expected.

 ### Dev-compile
-1. Run python exert.py dev compile -arch ARM
+1. Run python exert.py dev compile --arch arm --libc musleabi
 2. Check if exert/usermode/build/helloworld was created
+3. Run python exert.py dev attach
+4. Run /mount/exert/usermode/build/helloworld
+5. Verify "hello world" is printed to the terminal